sociomantic-tsunami/neptune/README.md

 Introduction
 ============

-Neptune is a set of guidelines and tool to help developers and users to implement a versioning scheme based on [SemVer](http://semver.org/).
+Neptune is a set of guidelines and tools to help developers and users to implement a versioning scheme based on [SemVer](http://semver.org/).